 To keep the infusion safe from bacteria and mold growth I use the heat method.
+(When infusing fresh herbs and flowers.)
 I also only make enough that I use up within 4 to 6 weeks.

 Take great caution when heating oil on the stove, or even in a slow cooker.
 It can splatter if not kept at low.
 Be mindful of keeping out of reach of small children.

 You will now start the second infusion using the already infused dandelion oil.